-For the review of the company’s annual report and the accounts as well as the management pursued by the board of directors and the managing director, at least on one auditor and no more than a maximum of two auditors are appointed.
+For the review of the company’s annual report and the accounts as well as the management pursued by the board of directors and the managing director, at least on one auditor and no more than a maximum of two auditors, or one registered audit firm, is appointed.

 A general meeting is to be held where the board of directors has its registered office or in the municipality of Stockholm.

 - 13 Matters of the annual general meeting

 At the annual general meeting, the following matters shall be considered:

 - Preparation and approval of the voting list.

 - Election of one or more persons to certify the minutes.